M.A.S.K. (franchise): Comics

 M.A.S.K. was presented at the 2011 New York Comic Con by Hasbro in a convention-exclusive one-shot comic titled UNIT-E that featured various Hasbro licenses.
 Written by Andy Schmidt, M.A.S.K. was repackaged therein as a rogue quasi-law enforcement agency battling corruption in Detroit, led by Matt Trakker and four original team members, including a married couple.

-In 2016, the franchise was reintroduced as part of IDW's Revolution crossover series, with writing by Brandon Easton and artwork by Tony Vargas.
+In 2016, the franchise was reintroduced as part of IDW's Revolution crossover series, with writing by Brandon M. Easton and artwork by Tony Vargas.
 Matt Trakker is depicted as African-American in the series; Easton described the character as "an engineering genius and intellectual bad boy who has been in search of stability since the loss of his father at an early age".
-M.A.S.K. branched out into its own series starting in November but was canceled by IDW after only ten issues, with the final issue released on August 23, 2017.
+M.A.S.K. branched out into its own series starting in November but was canceled by IDW after only ten issues, with the final issue released in August 2017.
 The series garnered two 2017 Glyph Comics Awards: the "Fan Award for Best Comic" and "Best Male Character" for Matt Trakker.

-Although the series was canceled, the characters from Brandon Easton's M.A.S.K. comics series returned later in 2017 as part of IDW's First Strike crossover series, featured in both a one-shot issue and a six-issue mini-series.
+Although the series was canceled, the characters from Brandon Easton's M.A.S.K. comics series returned later in 2017 as part of IDW's First Strike crossover series, featured in both a one-shot issue and a six-issue miniseries.

+In 2025, Skybound Entertainment officially introduced M.A.S.K. into the Energon Universe.
+Matt Tracker (the IDW version) debuted in the G.I.
+Joe story of the 2025 Special, while Miles Mayhem debuted in Transformers #25.